‘Marriage Boot Camp’: Amy Duggar, Dillon Fail Lie Detector, Couple Not Ready?

 Gabi later declared she was relieved to learn that Victor had cheated on her.
 But it was obvious that she was upset.
 Later at home, Gabi attacked Victor, hitting and throwing things at him.
 The production crew had trouble breaking up the fight and had to call the cops.

 The former Bachelorette, Ashley Hebert, and her husband, J.P.
-Rosenbaum, who starred in 7th season of The Bachelorette, also had troubles of their own.
+Rosenbaum, who starred in the seventh season of The Bachelorette, also had troubles of their own.

 Hebert said she was not sure if her husband really wanted to remain in the relationship or if he felt forced to do so because they “were in the public eye.”